 Buying the Right Domain to Build a Résumé as a Website

 A domain is the website address you use to get to a site.
+And for job searching purposes, you may need your own domain.
 Google looks at the domain name when calculating a website’s relevance to a particular search.

 You need to decide upfront what your domain name is going to be.
 Choose www.yourname.com, if possible.
 Another option is to choose the name of the position you want.
 If you go this route, an even better approach is to make your domain name www.positionlocation.com.

 Many recruiters search for job title and location when trying to fill a position.
 So if you choose a domain name like www.portlandCPA.com, you may start to rank in Google for those terms as well.

 If you decide to use your name for your domain, be aware that someone may have already purchased it either to use for themselves, or more nefariously, to try to sell to you for a lot of money.